-As of December 31, 2004, 604,812 shares remained available for issuance under this plan.
+As of December 31, 2005, 755,547 shares remained available for issuance under this plan.

 Individual Option Grants.
 We have entered into various option agreements with non-employee directors, advisors and other parties in connection with providing certain services, acquisitions and other matters.
-Such options have various vesting schedules and exercise prices and have been included in the equity compensation plan table above each person known to us to beneficially own more than 5% of our common stock;
+Such options have various vesting schedules and exercise prices and have been included in the equity compensation plan table above.